mikestefanello/pagoda/README.md

 The built-in usage of the cache is currently only for optional [page caching](#cached-responses) but it can be used for practically anything.
 See examples below:

+Similar to how there is a separate [test database](#separate-test-database) to avoid writing to your primary database when running tests, the cache supports a separate database as well for tests.
+Within the `config`, the test database number can be specified at `Config.Cache.TestDatabase`.
+By default, the primary database is `0` and the test database is `1`.

 ### Set data

 **Set data with just a key:**